HaderAC/GreatReadMe/README.md

 ## Description
 :spiral_notepad:

-* This is a node based application that generates a readme markdown from the command line prompts and will ask multiple questions.
-It uses the node package inquirer to generate the promps.
+* This is an application based on node that generates a ReadMe.md from the commandline propmpts.
+The prompts will ask a series of question ( as it is happening right now) that will generate a read me from the answers.
+The application uses node package inquirer to generate the prompts.

 ## Installation Instructions

 :keyboard:
 :package:
-* There are none.
+* There are no installation instructions for this App.

 ## Usage
 :battery:

-* The prompts need to be follwed, as i am doing right now
+* we use node index.js from the directory to run.

 ## Contribution Guidelines
 :link: